Contact Sales

 Typically, providers of restaurant management systems offer at least two plans to choose from, with a subscription that can be paid monthly or annually (usually with a discount).

-ResDiary, on the other hand, has four plans that range from £89 to £245 per month, but the features are the same for all of them.
+ResDiary, for example, has four plans that range from £99 to £269 per month, but the features are the same for all of them.
 What makes the price go up or down is the number of reservations that can be managed with the system: from 150 with the cheapest plan, to unlimited reservations in the most expensive one.
-The provider also charges a one-off fee for setup and initial online training.
+The provider also charges a one-off fee for setup and initial online training, and you can also opt for additional features.

 Fixed + variable fees for restaurant reservation systems